 - Minimum enrollment for marimba workshops is 3 students.

 - For any workshop that the festival organizers cancel or significantly change, credit will be given to the students enrolled in that workshop.
 That credit may be used to take other workshops at the festival.
-If the credit has not been used by the end of the festival, students may apply for a refund by filling out the Refund Request Form.
-This form must be submitted by August 29th in order to be considered for a refund.
+If the credit has not been used by the end of the festival, students may apply for a refund by filling out the Refund Request Form available at onsite Registration.
+This form must be submitted by August 27th in order to be considered for a refund.